uluyek/SSR-Water/README.md

 **The water unity package asset in this repo can be directly imported to our code base and be used in our game**

+### Summary of my previous efforts:

+**Dual Shader Strategy:** Attempted a two-shader solution (opaque and transparent) for water rendering.
+Faced challenges with shaders either displaying errors ('neon pink') or lacking reflections.
+Also, material switching based on camera distance seemed to be incompatible with my best efforts.

+**Joshua Lim's SSR Approach:** Explored integrating SSR directly into surface shaders, following Joshua Lim's advice and the technique used in 'Doom Eternal'.
+Aimed to enable reflections on transparent objects and forward shading pipelines by executing SSR at the object level.
+This complex approach required substantial rework and, unfortunately, did not succeed.

+**Shader Graph Translation:** Tried converting Eyad’s SSR Shader Graph to code for direct implementation.
+Encountered persistent issues ('neon pink' errors), indicating compatibility challenges.

 ### Result:
 ![](https://github.com/uluyek/SSR-Water/blob/main/Demo%20Result.png)